yushanwebdev/react-rock-bottom/README.md

-# react-rock-bottom
+# React Rock Bottom
-This repo contains all the theories and practicals related to the React.
+This repo contains all the theories related to the React.